 If you’ve canceled Amazon Prime with the assumption that doing so also terminates your Kindle Unlimited subscription, keep in mind that the subscriptions aren’t connected—you’ll have to cancel Kindle Unlimited separately.

-You can’t cancel a Kindle Unlimited membership on a Kindle device, at least not directly.
+You can’t cancel an Amazon Kindle subscription on a Kindle device, at least not directly.
 If you have an Amazon Fire tablet, you can use a mobile browser to access your Kindle account.

 Canceling Subscriptions Can Sometimes Be Problematic